Energy Challenge: Experts' Visions

 The construction sector, which still accounts for one-third of global energy demand, has embarked on a profound transformation of its practices to contribute to a more energy-efficient future.
 The series "Energy Challenge: Experts' Visions" gives a voice to those who are driving change.

-Mr. Masayuki MAE Associate Professor of Tokyo University (Japan)
+Mr. Masayuki Mae Associate Professor of Tokyo University (Japan)

 In your opinion, what are the current challenges facing the construction sector in terms of energy transition?